-Saturday evening January 12th, after sunset, the 7-day old waxing crescent Moon will be about 4o from the planet Mars.
-The two will easily fit within the field of view of binoculars.
+Saturday evening July 13th the 11-day old waxing gibbous Moon will be about 2o from the outer ringed planet Jupiter as the two rise in the east around sunset local time.
+Both will nicely fit within the field of view of binoculars.

-Our Moon reaches apogee, (greatest distance from Earth), on Wednesday January 9th.
-At that time the Moon will more or less be at a distance of 31.83 Earth diameters 406,116 km (252,349 mi.) from the Earth.
+Our Moon reaches perigee, (closest distance to Earth), for this orbit, on Friday July 5th.
+At that time the Moon will be at a distance of 28.51 Earth diameters, 226,011 miles (363,729 km) from the Earth.

 Read this very informative article about the Earth-Moon system and their orbital motions, written by Joe Hanson.
 “Do We Orbit the Moon?”